edoardocattapan/ardo.github.io/_posts/2022-11-16-think-simple.md

 A lot of confusion whenever there is doubt and whenever there is hope.
 Intellectual and emotional complexities driven by running scenarios of more or less optimism and pessimism around probable outcomes.
 Meta-things distract from things.
-A lot of colors, shades, lights, juxtapositions, framings.
+A lot of colours, shades, lights, juxtapositions, framings.
 A lot of fear.
 This confusion arises or just when intelligence and emotion are at play in misalignment or in excess.
 This confusion causes various forms of psychological suffering.